 What is a Fact Table?

-A Fact Table is the central table in a star schema of a data warehouse.
+A Fact Table is a central table in a star schema of a data warehouse.
+It is an important concept required for Data Warehousing and BI Certification.
 A fact table stores quantitative information for analysis and is often denormalized.
 A fact table works with dimension tables and it holds the data to be analyzed and a dimension table stores data about the ways in which the data can be analyzed.

 Thus, a fact table consists of two types of columns.
 The foreign keys column allows to join with dimension tables and the measure columns contain the data that is being analyzed.